FAIR Signposting Profile

 Provide a second link that has as target

 2.2.2.
-Level 2 - A Comprehensive Set of Typed Links Pertaining to each Content Resource via the Link Set
+Level 2 - Typed Links Pertaining to Content Resources

 The below image and table show the links